-Robyn focuses on the full range of IP rights and has a particular interest in the life sciences sector.
+Robyn previously worked as an IP Litigation Associate at Allen & Overy LLP before leaving practice to undertake her doctorate at Magdalen College, University of Oxford.
 During her time in practice, Robyn focused on cross-border patent disputes in the life sciences and TMC sectors.
-Robyn also advised on various aspects of copyright and trade mark law, jurisdiction challenges, competition damages claims, and life sciences regulatory matters.
+She also advised on various aspects of copyright and trade mark law, jurisdiction challenges, competition damages claims, and life sciences regulatory matters.

 Robyn joined Osborne Clarke in September 2021.